You are cordially invited...

 Location: Segerstrom Center for the Arts, 600 Town Center Drive, Costa Mesa, CA 92626 Conference Dates: Sunday, February 10-13, 2019 Artist Panel + Exhibition: Sunday, February 10, 2019

-For this year’s New California Arts Forum, I’ve been invited to participate in a panel discussion to share experiences about our community engagement work with New York-based Iranian Muslim Playwright Leila Buck, and Los Angeles-based Choreographer Jackie Lopez.
-I’ll be specifically discussing some of the work that I’ve done throughout the years with Pacific Symphony, who is one of fifteen recipients of the New California Arts Fund that is awarded by The James Irvine Foundation.
+For this year’s New California Arts Forum, I’ve been invited to participate in a panel discussion with New York-based Iranian Muslim Playwright Leila Buck, and Los Angeles-based Choreographer Jackie Lopez as we speak about our community engagement work.
+I’ll also be discussing some of the work that I’ve done throughout the years with Pacific Symphony, who is one of fifteen recipients (and the only symphony) of the New California Arts Fund that is awarded by The James Irvine Foundation.

 The program also includes an exhibition of my work.

-Congratulations to all the New California Arts organizations who have been granted this prestigious award, and who continue to play such important roles in bringing people together through creative practice!
+Congratulations to all the New California Arts organizations who have been granted this prestigious award.
+Thank you for continuing to play such important roles in bringing people together through creative practice!

 Home and Heritage